adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 ### Algorithms

 When reading this, remember that the final proxy IP is not in the XFF list -- it's the `RemoteAddr`.
-Also note that `RemoteAddr` might have the form `ip:port`, depending on your platform (like it does in Go) -- sure sure to only use the IP part.
+Also note that `RemoteAddr` might have the form `ip:port`, depending on your platform (like it does in Go) -- be sure to only use the IP part.

 #### First: collect all of the IPs

 Make a single list of all the IPs in all of the `X-Forwarded-For` headers.[^5] Also have the `RemoteAddr` available.

 [^5]: In the leftmost-ish approach, the IP you need might not be in the first XFF header.
 In the rightmost-ish approach, it might not be in the last XFF header.